 The purpose of a studio monitor is to reproduce detailed playback information across a wide sound dynamic range that is as “flat” (non-emphasized in any spectrum of frequencies) as possible.
 Low-cost studio monitors may not be efficient or loud enough when it comes to power wattage, resulting in distortion and low-quality sound.
 The size of your studio monitors and their drivers also matters.
 If you are mixing in the near-field (3 ft or so), then products offering a 5″ or 8″ 2-way design about 100Watts total should be reasonably sufficient overall.

 Set the Right Expectations:

-Another crucial fact to keep in mind is that studio monitors are not meant or designed to improve the sound of your audio files.
+It’s important to understand that studio monitors are not meant or designed to improve the sound of your audio files.
 Instead, they are designed to be accurate and reveal problems in the audio that need to be fixed.
 This allows the listener to identify issues, if there are any, and correct them.
-Another thing that one should not expect from studio monitors is to hype the bass response.
-This again is an inappropriate expectation and not the purpose of the device.
-Just remember, “Flat is where it’s at.”
-So no hyping of any of the frequency spectrum is the main goal, otherwise you’ll never accurately hear back what you have recorded.
+Another thing to keep in mind is that studio monitors are not designed to hype the bass response.
+Remember, “Flat is where it’s at.”
+So, no hyping of any of the frequency spectrum is the main goal, otherwise, you’ll never accurately hear back what you have recorded.

 In conclusion, by identifying your goals, finding a monitor style and size that will work best in your studio environment, and understanding that what you’re looking for is a system that will honestly reveal what is being or what has been recorded so that you can be sure each track sounds as it should.
 Finding the right studio monitor should be a fairly clear task with many solutions available at different price points within the pro audio product market.